lvendrix/challenge-clustering/README.md

 ![](/Visuals/Visual_evolution_score.png)

-As we can see, the best scores are always with a cluster of size 2, and that the silhouette score keeps decreasing as we increase the number of features used to cluster.
+As we can see, the best scores are always with a cluster of size 2, and the silhouette score keeps decreasing as we increase the number of features used to cluster.
 It seems that we have 3 outliers that create their own cluster.
 Thanks to having values very dissimilar to the rest of the values, it creates a nice separation between clusters.
 However, they are only 3 in that cluster which is very unbalanced.
 We could also remove those from the dataset and redo the clustering search with the updated dataset.

 # Timeline